allenai/allennlp-guide/chapters/part2/common-architectures.md

 yourself—wrapped `Seq2VecEncoders` are already defined by AllenNLP as e.g., `LstmSeq2VecEncoder` and
 `GruSeq2VecEncoder`.

-Other commonly used `Seq2VecEncoders` include `CnnEncoder`, which is a combinations of convolutional layers and a pooling layer on top of them, as well as `BertPooler`, which returns the embedding for the `[CLS]` token of the BERT model.
+Other commonly used `Seq2VecEncoders` include `CnnEncoder`, which is a combination of convolutional layers and a pooling layer on top of them, as well as `BertPooler`, which returns the embedding for the `[CLS]` token of the BERT model.